vimkat/tinyml-2025/README.md

 Pilots are mostly occupied with flying the plane and keeping an eye on the on-board instruments.
 Not all instruments are equally important during every phase of the flight.
 Some of those instruments are analog e.g. the altimeter (current height), variometer (rate of climb and descend indicator, RCDI) and air speed indicator (ASI) whilst others are digital e.g. digital variometer (more on that later), flight computer (for navigation and info on the reachability of the next airfield) and radio (for communication with airfields and other pilots).
-This leaves instrument designers and pilots with a dilemma: Keep clean and easy to read instruments with less information density but risk that pilots have to control these and switch during multiple screens during flight or show as much information at once as possible but risk that essential information is harder to spot.
+This leaves instrument designers and pilots with a dilemma: Keep clean and easy to read instruments with less information density but risk that pilots have to control these and switch between multiple screens during flight or show as much information at once as possible but risk that essential information is harder to spot.
 Digital instruments come with the flexibility of adapting to one pilot's individual needs during flight but require their input from time to time, distracting them from flying and causing potential security risks.
-This can also lead to pilots "being blind" for a moment, either by having to look at instruments' menus or because their instruments are not showing the information they need in this moment.
+This can also lead to pilots "being blind" for a moment, either by having to look at instruments' menus or because their instruments are not showing the information they need in that moment.

 This picture shows a set of instruments that are inside a glider's cockpit.

 ![Instruments in a glider's cockpit](assets/plane-instruments.jpg)

 Our approach to this problem is to develop a (tiny) machine learning powered microcontroller that can detect the current flight mode of the plane and control instruments based on that information.
-Whilst the actual integration with instruments are outside of the scope of this project (mostly due to not being able to modify expensive flight instruments), one could use our model/microcontroller to interface with their instruments at their own discretion.
+Whilst the actual integration with instruments are outside the scope of this project (mostly due to not being able to modify expensive flight instruments), one could use our model/microcontroller to interface with their instruments at their own discretion.
 We will show the detected flight mode using the onboard RGB LED which can easily be adapted to control a 3rd party peripheral or a physical switch on an instrument if it doesn't provide a better interface.
 Moreover, we publish the detected flight mode over Bluetooth LE so other applications (e.g. a smartphone flight navigation app) can consume them.
 Due to severe size and power restrictions, a microcontroller-based ML model is the perfect solution since it requires little space and can easily be powered using the onboard battery.